-Discarding the traditional European style, she adopted the luminous tones of the impressionists.
-Particularly interested in the human figure, Cassatt began creating pastels of groups of women-on outings in the park, having tea, and so forth.
+- 5 Discarding the traditional European style, she adopted the luminous tones of the impressionists.
+Particularly interested in the human figure, Cassatt began creating pastels of groups of women-on outings in - 10 the park, having tea, and so forth.
 In 1879, Edgar Degas invited her to exhibit with the impressionists, and her paintings were included in four of their next five shows.

-Cassatt and Degas admired each other's work and a loyal friendship developed.
-It was Degas who first suggested the mother-child theme that became the hallmark of Cassatt's later work.

-Throughout her years in Europe, Cassatt kept in touch with her wealthy friends in the United States, introducing them to impressionist art.
+Cassatt and Degas admired each other's - 15 work and a loyal friendship developed.
+It was Degas who first suggested the motherchild theme that became the hallmark of Cassatt's later work. - Throughout her years in Europe, Cassatt kept in touch with her wealthy friends in the United States, introducing them to impressionist art.
 Many of the excellent collections of impressionist paintings in this country are to a great extent the result of her influence.
 As a woman and as an American, Cassatt stood virtually alone among the impressionist painters.
 Since her death in 1926, the work of the "Impressionist from Pennsylvania" has been avidly sought by collectors.

-Writer Lens 1: Looking at the Narrative Text Structure
+Writer Lens 1: Its all about the character development in Narrative passages